Greece Golden Visa — 2026 tiers

 - Greece Retirement Guide for Expats — 7% flat tax, best cities, and retiree lifestyle

-- Greece Country Profile — live data on cost of living, safety, climate, and quality of life
+- Greece Country Profile — institutional data on cost of living, safety, climate, and quality of life